herrkessler/gulp-foundation/README.md

 # gulp-foundation

-### a basic asset setup for dev and prod with gulp, foundation, bourbon, fontawesome, etc. working even with IE8
+### a basic asset setup for dev && prod with gulp, foundation, bourbon, fontawesome, etc. working even with IE8

 ## Getting Started